Spomni/simple-crud-api/README.md

 ## Start server

-An application can be started in two modes: development and production.<br>
+An application can be started in two modes: **development** and **production**.<br>
-When server is starting an application will print message to the console.
+When server is starting, an application will print message to the console.
 This message tells you which port, host and mode is used.<br>
 To stop server, terminate its process by pressing the keys combination `Ctrl+C`.

 ### Development mode